 - i.
 MMM considers continuation of atezolizumab (Tecentriq®) therapy medically necessary in members requesting reauthorization for an indication listed in Section A above (Criteria for Initial Approval) when there is no evidence of unacceptable toxicity or disease progression while on the current regimen, and the recommended duration of therapy has not been exceeded.
-The following information should be submitted for reauthorization: - A. A current oncology note documenting the patient's response to treatment showing no progression of disease or unacceptable toxicity. - B. Current imaging studies and other objective measures, as appropriate, showing no progression of disease when compared with previous results. - ii.
-Total Duration of Therapy - A. When atezolizumab (Tecentriq) is used as adjuvant therapy of NSCLC, approval will be granted for a maximum of 12 months. - B. For all other indications atezolizumab (Tecentriq®) will be approved until unacceptable toxicity or disease progression.
+The following information should be submitted for reauthorization: - A. A current oncology notes documenting the patient's response to treatment showing no progression of disease or unacceptable toxicity. - B. Current imaging studies and other objective measures, as appropriate, showing no progression of disease when compared with previous results. - ii.
+Total Duration of Therapy - a.
+When atezolizumab (Tecentriq) and atezolizumab and hyaluronidasetqjs (Tecentriq Hybreza) is used as adjuvant therapy of NSCLC, approval will be granted for a maximum of 12 months. - For all other indications atezolizumab (Tecentriq®) and hyaluronidasetqjs (Tecentriq Hybreza) will be approved until unacceptable toxicity or disease progression.